Academic Requirements and Regulations

 Transfer of Graduate Credits

 A student with an approved Plan of Study may transfer to Marshall University credit earned in graduate coursework completed at another accepted, accredited graduate institution provided that the courses are appropriate to the student’s program, acceptable to the advisor and college dean, all earned grades are equivalent to B or better, and courses do not exceed the time limitation of seven years from the date of enrollment in the first graduate course (Marshall course or transferred course) to be applied toward meeting degree requirements of the student’s program.
-On the master’s and education specialist level, transfer credits may not exceed 12 hours.
+For master's, education specialist, and doctoral degree programs, transfer credits may not exceed 12 hours or one-third of the hours on the plan of study, whichever is higher.
 For graduate certificate programs, transfer credits may not exceed 6 credit hours.
+Individual programs may establish stricter limits on the number of transfer hours allowed.
+Exceptions to the limitation on the number of transfer hours must be approved by the Chief Academic Officer.
 Graduate credits transferred from other institutions will not become a part of the Grade Point Average recorded on the student’s Marshall University transcript and will simply meet credit hour requirements toward graduation.
+Proviso: Effective implementation Spring 2025.

 Transient Students